Welcome to the Governors' section. In this section you will find details of:

 The Governing Body is responsible for:

-Delegated by the Full Governing body to make decisions about performance related pay for the headteacher, teachers and support staff. |
+Pay Committee: Delegated by the Full Governing body to make decisions related to pay should a meeting be needed.

 Any committees required on an ad-hoc basis, to deal with issues such as complaints, will be drawn from those governors available at the time who have no relevant prior knowledge or personal interest in the situation being looked at

-Eleven governors in total
+Ten governors in total.

 The reconstitution came into effect from 7th March 2019